redfly-ai-org/redfly.ai/README.md

 This open-source repo is intended to make it easy for developers to understand and try out a novel system that is sure to fire all your neurons when you understand what is truly possible to do without SQL taking full advantage of the tech available today.

-[Braindump](http://braindump.redfly.ai/) is our showcase consumer app built on the redfly platform.
+[Braindump](http://braindump.redfly.ai/) is an excellent example of a consumer app built on the redfly platform.

 **We don’t do everything but we try to be exceptional at the few things we do.**